joliencremers/joliencremers.github.io/publications.md

 ## Working papers

-- **Cremers, J**.  waspr: an R package for computing Wasserstein barycenters of subset posteriors. [[Github]](https://github.com/joliencremers/waspr)

 - **Cremers, J.**, Mortensen, L.H. & Ekstrøm, C.T. (submitted).
 A Joint Model for Longitudinal and Time-to-Event Data in Social and Life Course Research: Employment Status and Time to Retirement.

-- **Cremers, J.**, Nielsen, T.H. & Ekstrøm, C.T.
-Retiring today keeps the doctor away?
-The causal effect of early retirement on medication use in different occupational subgroups.
+- **Cremers, J.**, Nielsen, T.H. & Ekstrøm, C.T. (submitted).
+The causal effect of early retirement on medication use across sex and occupation: Evidence from Danish administrative data.

 ## Unpublished manuscripts

+- **Cremers, J**.  waspr: an R package for computing Wasserstein barycenters of subset posteriors. [[Github]](https://github.com/joliencremers/waspr)

 - **Cremers, J.** & Hernandez-Stumpfhauser, D. (unpublished) Indicators for effects on mean and variance in projected normal regression models for a circular outcome. [[GitHub]](https://github.com/joliencremers/Data-Archive-Accuracy-Effect-PN-Models)